 Since each eye is presented with one screen, HMDs allow for good stereoscopic viewing.
 These two screens are very close to the user's eyes (1 to 2 inches).
 As a result, all viewable objects are behind the screen so any object clipping will appear to the user as being outside his/her field of view.
-The other advantages are shown in the slide.

 A big disadvantage of HMDs is that can get heavy very quickly and, unfortunately, the higher the HMD's quality, the heavier it usually is.
-Although HMDs are still popular in many VR labs and entertainment centers, researchers and practitioners are rapidly moving towards projection-based display devices.
+Although HMDs are still popular in many VR labs and entertainment centers, researchers and practitioners are rapidly moving towards projection-based display devices especially when high-resolution graphics are required.